 We launched Women in Mind with the results of a Freedom of Information Request which showed that mental health services across England are not properly considering the needs of women.

 Only 1 out of 35 who responded had a women’s mental strategy and half (18) had no policy on ‘routine enquiry’ (the practice of routinely asking female patients about experience of abuse), which is contrary to NICE guidelines.
-Read more here.
+Read the briefing and the press release.

 Our research showed that 32 women detained under the Mental Health Act died after being restrained over a five year period.
 Previous data obtained by Agenda highlighted the alarming and unacceptable use of physical restraint, including face-down, on women and girls admitted to mental health units.
 It showed one in five women and girls were physically restrained, while face-down restraint was used repeatedly on girls particularly.